swagger-api/swagger.io-docs/docs/spec-explained/parameters.md

 ## Describing Parameters

 In Swagger, API operation parameters are defined under the `parameters` section in the operation definition.
-Each parameter has a `name`, value `type` (for primitive value parameters) or `schema` (for request body), and an optional `description`.
+Each parameter has `name`, value `type` (for primitive value parameters) or `schema` (for request body), and optional `description`.
 Here is an example:

 ```
 paths: